DongChen06/PathTrackingBicycle/README.md

 ## Bicycle Models

-We use the kinematic and dynamic bicycle models mentioned in ref.6.
+We use the kinematic and dynamic bicycle models as mentioned in ref.6.

 <p align="center">
      <img src="docs/carmodel.png" alt="output_example" width="30%" height="20%">